-Collect pine cones, dry them out and then decorate with either glue & glitter, white paint with glitter mixed in, spray paints.
-Here are 12 Simple Pine Cone Crafts for Kids.
+Collect pine cones, dry them out and then decorate with either glue and glitter, white paint with glitter mixed in or spray paints.
+You could try these simple pine cone crafts or use them as part of your table decorations.

-Here are some fun food gifts to try.
-Of course you’ll need to make a few batches to practice and test before you do the real ones!
+From chocolate treats and cookies to sauces, here are some fun homemade food gifts to try.
+Of course you’ll need to make a few batches to practice and test before you do the real ones…!

-Perfect to dress up your Christmas tree.
-This cute lolly-pop stick Santa ornament is made out of only a few items (8 miniature lollypop sticks, red, while and flesh coloured paint, cardboard, and some string), but the result is absolutely amazing.
+This cute lolly-pop stick Santa ornament is made out of only a few items (8 miniature lollipop sticks, paint, cardboard, glue and some string), but the result is fab.

 Paint 6 handprints in a circle but not overlapping.
 With your finger draw 3 white lines to connect the opposite prints and make a star shape.